intel/nauta/docs/user-guide/actions/getting_started.md

 Enter the following command to run this example:

-`nctl experiment submit -t tf-training-tfjob examples/mnist_single_node.py --name single`
+`nctl experiment submit -t tf-training-single examples/mnist_single_node.py --name single`

 #### Result of this Command